cbillowes/curious-programmer-mercury/data/scribbles/2022-10-09-npm-dependency-check.md

   - Node
   - JavaScript
   - Terminal
+abstract: >
+  If you have outdated, incorrect or unused dependencies in your Node project, here's a quick utility to help you fix them.
 ---

 There is a utility called **npm-check** that offers the ability to interactively update outdated, incorrect or unused dependencies: